Home Ownership Program

-Are you eligible to apply for Habitat for Humanity's homeownership program?
+Are you eligible to apply for Habitat for Humanity's partnership program?

 Review our program requirements:

-As active partners in the journey to homeownership, eligible Habitat homebuyers must be Residency Homebuyers must have lived in Rappahannock or Fauquier Counties for at least one year prior to application.
+As active Partners in the journey to homeownership, eligible Habitat homebuyers must have lived in Rappahannock or Fauquier Counties for at least one year prior to application.

 The applicants are:

 1. In need of better housing